A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Approaches for particle-field interactions

 \subsection{Vlasov-Approach}

 The classical Boltzmann-equation is used to describe the transport and interactions of particles in the dilute-gas limit \cite{reichl1980modern}.
-The particles are described by a continuous distribution function.
-Their time dependence is propagated by a set of integro-differential equations.
-To describe charged particles in a plasma, Vlasov used the collisionless Boltzmann equation and coupled the particles to field potentials \cite{0038-5670-10-6-R01, dupree1966perturbation, birdsall2004plasma} resulting in the famous (relativistic) Vlasov-equation:
+The particles are described by a continuous distribution function which is propagated by a set of integro-differential equations.
+To describe charged particles in a plasma, Vlasov used the collisionless Boltzmann equation and coupled the particles to self-consistent field potentials \cite{0038-5670-10-6-R01, dupree1966perturbation, birdsall2004plasma} resulting in the famous (relativistic) Vlasov-equation,

-with the on-shell energy, $E=\sqrt{m^2+\bvec {p}^2}$.
-To couple this equation to particles, a Yukawa interaction can be employed, for example like in the linear linear $\sigma$-model, which has been originally motivated as an effective model for nucleon interactions \cite{raey}.
-This Yukawa interaction between a field $\phi$ and particles leads to a field-dependent dispersion relation and generates an effective mass for the particles.

-By employing a mean-field approximation for the field $\phi$, the field and the particle phase-space distribution function $f(\bvec{x},\bvec{p},t)$ become coupled.
-With a test-particle ansatz, which generates a distribution function from a sum of classical point particles,